Four Blesma members, the only all-amputee team to swim the English Channel, repeat their success with a record-breaking crossing

 In 2014, when the team first took on the challenge, they became the first team of amputees to successfully swim the English Channel, setting a new world record.
 By taking on the English Channel again, they hope to exceed the £4,000 raised in 2014.

-Conrad Thorpe (60): Conrad was born and grew up in East Africa and represented Kenya at the Commonwealth Games in 1982.
-He served in the Royal Marines for 21 years, during which time he was selected for the Special Boat Service and served all over the world with them, retiring as a Lieutenant Colonel.
-Conrad damaged his ankle while running which eventually led to an elective amputation in 2011.
-Jamie Gillespie is also Conrad's prosthetist - which is how he came to join the team.
-Conrad is now the Chief Executive of one of Africa’s leading risk management and security companies.
+Conrad Thorpe grew up in East Africa and went on to represent Kenya at the 1982 Commonwealth Games.
+He later spent 21 years in the Royal Marines, where he was selected to serve with the elite Special Boat Service, completing missions around the globe before retiring with the rank of Lieutenant Colonel.
+A running injury to his ankle eventually led to an elective amputation in 2011.
+Conrad was introduced to the swim team by Jamie Gillespie, his prosthetist.
+Today, he is the Chief Executive of one of Africa’s top risk management and security companies.

 Stephen White